-In October, FHG Founder/CEO Michael Barbouche will speak at The American Heart Association Check.
+On October 22nd, FHG Founder/CEO Michael Barbouche will speak at The American Heart Association Check.
 Change.
 Control.™ Leadership Summit in San Francisco at the Marriott Marquis hotel.
 The Leadership Summit is designed to foster discussion and debate around the role of health technology in improving blood pressure control in Americans.
 Michael will participate as a panelist – “Panel Discussion: Population-Based Care: BP Data and the EHR” on Thursday, October 22nd.
+Read more.

 We’ll be there – February 29 thru March 4, 2016.
 Vegas.
 Fuzzy dice, magic tricks, fresh oranges and our famous 24 hour buffet.
 Of course.
 Read more.

 By harvesting messy, health care data from all of your disparate data sources, transforming it into actionable metadata, and delivering intuitive results through PopulationManager®, a powerful web-based engine that reveals gaps in care.
 With clean data and smart population health management, you will do amazing things.

 LAKEN BARKOWSKI RN, BSN